neelamdwivedi-da/damlfinancetraining/Module2/Quiz1.md

 ```

-Given this partial code, what should be written inside the parentheses next to return at the end?
+Given this partial code, which of the following is the correct return statement written at the end?

 1. return ()
 2. return (songCid)